BigBangData/Encrypt/README.md

 $ rm bundle.tar.gz
 ```

-## Features
+## SecOps

-__Password Handling__

-- user enters password interactively during runtime rather than as arguments, which would be vulnerable to various recall methods (i.e., shell history, memory dumps, ...)
+- user enters password interactively during runtime rather than, say, as an argument in the command line, which is vulnerable to recall via hell history, memory dump, etc.
-- system prompts user for password twice to avoid user error, ensuring user knows and remembers the password before encryption
+- system prompts user for password twice to avoid user error
 ---